Benefactorum Recordatio Jucundissima Est

 Link Governor for SEND & Pupil Premium

 A student of politics (she was awarded her PhD from the University of Rochester, NY) Marianne is well into her second career in higher education.
 Currently she is the Academic Lead – Postgraduate Taught in the Graduate College at Canterbury Christ Church University.
 Before taking on this new development role at the University, she was the Section Director for Postgraduate and Professional Education in Christ Church Business School.
 She is a passionate advocate of work-based learning, and while in the Business School she developed, managed and delivered two management degree apprenticeship programmes (CMDA and SLMDA/SLA).
 Marianne worked closely with local employers and key stakeholders across the university to capitalise on the opportunity for organisations to both upskill existing staff and recruit new staff through degree apprenticeships.
 In her new role as Lead for postgraduate taught courses in the Graduate College at the university, she uses her skills in innovation, creativity and collaborative working to support course teams to enhance further the student experience among postgraduates.
+Prior to returning to higher education, Marianne ran her own market research consultancy where she advised organisations on new product and service development, customer insight and staff engagement.

 Michael-John Knatchbull - Foundation Governor